opsdisk/metagoofil/README.md

 ## Google is blocking me!

 If you start getting HTTP 429 errors, Google has rightfully detected you as a bot and will block your IP for a set period of time.
-The solution is to use proxychains and a bank of proxies to round robin the lookups.
+One solution is to use proxychains and a bank of proxies to round robin the lookups.

 Install proxychains4